AdaptiveCpp/AdaptiveCpp/README.md

 * On NVIDIA: with CUDA 9.2 and gcc 7.3
 * On AMD: With the `rocm/rocm-terminal` docker image (only compile testing due to lack of hardware)

+hipSYCL depends on:
-hipSYCL only depends on python 3 (for the `syclcc` compiler wrapper), `cmake`, `hcc` or `nvcc`, and HIP.
+* python 3 (for the `syclcc` compiler wrapper)
+* `cmake`
+* `hcc` or `nvcc`
+* HIP.
 On CUDA, it is not necessary to install HIP explicitly since the required headers are bundled with hipSYCL.
 On AMD, the system-wide HIP installation will be used instead and must be installed and working.
+* llvm/clang (with development headers and libraries)
+* the Boost C++ library (only the preprocessor library at the moment)

 For Arch Linux users, it is recommended to simply use the `PKGBUILD` provided in `install/archlinux`.
 A simple `makepkg` in this directory should be enough to build an Arch Linux package.